-Take a breath and note: Sharon had three victories and four seconds in her LPGA career; made the cut in 10 of her 11 appearances in the U.S. Women's Open, placing fifth twice; as an LPGA teaching member she won the Central Section Championship twice, the National Teaching & Club Professional Championship in 1985 and the Women's Colorado Open in 1986.
-She's been a regular winner in the senior divisions of the LPGA Teaching and Club Pro Team Championship.
-And make no mistake, she can play today.
+Miller had three victories and four seconds during her LPGA career; made the cut in 10 of her 11 appearances in the U.S. Women’s Open, placing fifth twice.
+As an LPGA teaching member she won the Central Section Championship twice, the National Teaching & Club Professional Championship in 1985 and the Women’s Colorado Open in 1986.
+She’s been a regular winner in the senior divisions of the LPGA Teaching and Club Pro Team Championship.

-Actually, Sharon got the itch to teach after graduating from Western Michigan and spent nearly three years coaching the boys golf team and teaching physical education in high school before joining the LPGA.
+Actually, Miller got the itch to teach after graduating from Western Michigan and spent nearly three years coaching the boys golf team and teaching physical education in high school before joining the LPGA.

-She became an LPGA Master Teaching Professional when she left the Tour in 1981 and then came to Denver, teaching two years at Lake Valley Golf Course, 14 years at Englewood Golf Course, two years at Overland Park Golf Course and four years at Valley Country Club.
+She became an LPGA Master Teaching Professional when she left the Tour in 1981 and taught for two years at Lake Valley Golf Course in Niwot, 14 years at Englewood Golf Course, two years at Denver’s Overland Park Golf Course and four years at Valley Country Club in Centennial.